 Definition of a Multiemployer Plan

 (ERISA Secs.
-3(37) and Sec.
-4001(a)(3))
+3(37) and 4001(a)(3))

 A multiemployer plan is a collectively bargained plan maintained by more than one employer, usually within the same or related industries, and a labor union.
-These plans are often referred to as "Taft-Hartley plans".
+These plans are often referred to as "Taft-Hartley plans."

 Multiemployer Plan Coverage

-There are about 1,510 active multiemployer defined benefit pension plans, covering about 10.1 million participants.
+There are about 1,400 multiemployer defined benefit pension plans, covering about 10 million participants.
 Many of these participants are employed by small companies in the building and construction industries.

-- entertainment (film, television and theater),
+- entertainment (film, television and theater)

 Control of Multiemployer Plans

-In a multiemployer plan, the board of trustees typically makes decisions about what plan benefits will be.
+The board of trustees normally makes decisions about the plan’s benefit structure.
 The bargaining parties negotiate a contribution rate and the trustees translate that rate into a benefit.
 Decisions to increase benefits or change the plan are also typically made by the board of trustees.
 In some industries (especially mining and segments of trucking), employers and unions fix the benefit levels through collective bargaining.

-In multiemployer plans, the amount of the employer's contribution is set by a collective bargaining agreement that specifies a contribution formula (such as $3 per hour worked by each employee covered by the agreement) and further provides that contributions must be paid to the plan on a monthly basis.
+In multiemployer plans, the amount of the employer's contribution is usually set by a collective bargaining agreement that specifies a contribution formula (such as $3 per hour worked by each employee covered by the agreement) and further provides that contributions must be paid to the plan on a monthly basis.